gndclouds/gndclouds/posts/how-we-use-glitch-github-and-vercel-to-collaborate-remotely.md

   - vercel
   - github
   - glitch
-layout: layouts/post.njk
+layout: layouts/note.njk
 ---

-Possible Intro: (for twitter or a post?)
+Possible Intro: (for twitter or a note?)

 Over the past few months our team has been working interdependently and remotely on some web project which we are going to share soon but in the mean time I wanted to share a bit about our current pipeline.